January 26 2023 | 12 Min Read

 The best antidote for cloudy winter skies is clear logistics planning

-Having trouble keeping your deliveries ticking over this cold, wet winter?
+Having trouble keeping your deliveries ticking over unforgiving weather?
 You’re in the right place!
-Kick off your snow boots and sidle on up to the fire because in this blog we’ll look at how IL2000 can work with you to weatherproof your supply chain.
+Let’s take a look at how IL2000 can work with you to weatherproof your supply chain.

 1. Bad weather isn’t just a meteorological problem: It’s also a human organizational problem.
 Normality doesn’t return automatically when the ice thaws or the hurricane’s roar subsides to a whisper.
 You’ll likely face a period of intense supply chain volatility as carriers, competition, and customers adjust and counter-adjust in the wake of the event.
 Stay vigilant after the skies clear, and be willing to get creative to keep your inbound and outbound freight moving.

 2. Weather-based disruption affects everything all at once: Most supply chain challenges happen on one front.
 A typical disruption will impact a narrow cross-section of your freight operation and you’ll have options to mobilize other resources to pick up the slack.
 Weather-based disasters don’t work that way.
 Everything from power to water to personnel to service availability can be undermined instantly.
-Outside help from a third-party logistics provider with a bird’s eye perspective is a crucial asset amidst such general systemic mayhem.
+Outside help from a Logistics-as-a-service (LaaS) provider with a bird’s eye perspective for shipping cost control is a crucial asset amidst such general systemic mayhem.

 3. Responsiveness is as important as preparedness: As points 1 and 2 amplify, you just can’t prepare for every contingency.
 A hurricane, flood, or snowstorm preparedness plan is a must-have if you live in an affected area.
 But you also need resources on standby to react swiftly to that additional complicating variable you hadn’t anticipated.
-A rapid-response 3PL is your best ally when things go wrong.
-It’s worth mentioning here that IL2000 sets the bar for responsiveness, with an average troubleshooting reaction time of under 11 minutes!
-Here’s how we do it.
+A rapid-response is your best ally when things go wrong.
+It’s worth mentioning here that IL2000 sets the bar for supply chain responsiveness, with an average troubleshooting reaction time of under 11 minutes!

 4. Response to bad weather has two critical phases: First, there’s the crisis, then there’s clean-up.
-In the midst of a snowstorm or hurricane, the crisis phase calls for agile decision-making.
+Amid a snowstorm or hurricane, the crisis phase calls for agile decision-making.
 After that frantic chapter winds to a close your supply chain people will need to segue seamlessly to getting your doors open for business as quickly as possible.
 Both stages place unique pressures on a supply chain.
 You bounce back best when you get both right.

 5. Every bad weather event is a learning opportunity: Each weather event you face is an important learning opportunity to boost your resilience to future calamities.
 Your company should carefully analyze each incident and learn from it.
 Unsurprisingly, that’s done best when you have industry-leading supply chain expertise seated at your table.